polterguy/polterguy.github.io/tutorials/task-scheduler/index.md

 if you take backup of your database, tasks will still exists in your backup, including their Hyperlambda and next schedule date.
 When a task is done executing its scheduled execution, its next schedule time will be calculated.
 This avoids exhausting your web server due to misconfigured tasks, and/or flooding the server with tasks your server is not able to execute.
+To see the complete documentation for the task scheduler in Magic you can check out the [magic.lambda.scheduler](/documentation/magic.lambda.scheduler/).

 * [Continue with Cryptographically signed HTTP invocations](/tutorials/crypto-lambda-http/)